cottand/hash2slash/README.md

 ## FAQ

+#### Can I use external libraries inside the scripts?

+Yes, mostly.
+But hash2slash does not take care of that, so you have to look into how your language of choice usually does that for scripts.

+- For Kotlin, it means [annotations in a `*.main.kts` file](https://github.com/Kotlin/kotlin-script-examples/blob/master/jvm/main-kts/MainKts.md).

+- For Go (with yaegi) it means [you have to set `GOPATH` and install your libs in there](https://github.com/traefik/yaegi/issues/656).

 #### But what about other languages, like Python?
 You do not need hash2slash to run those - you can just use `nix shell`.
 [You can read more here](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-shell#use-as-a--interpreter).